Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Transmission

-In contrast to absorption, transmission refers to the process in which light passes through a material without being significantly absorbed or scattered.
+In contrast to absorption, refers to the process in which light passes through a material without being significantly absorbed or scattered.
 When light is transmitted through a material, it can travel in a straight line or be bent, depending on the properties of the material and the angle of incidence.

 One classic example of transmission is the behavior of light passing through a clear glass window.
 The transparent nature of the glass allows most of the light to pass through it, creating a clear view of the world outside.
 This ability to transmit light while maintaining clarity makes glass a valuable material in architecture, optics, and many other fields.